foodcoopshop/foodcoopshop/.github/ISSUE_TEMPLATE.md

 Bevor du das Issue erstellst, überprüfe bitte, ob es bereits ein ähnliches gibt.
 Before you open an issue, please check if a similar issue already exists or has been closed before.

+Du kannst dem Projekt zu mehr Sichtbarkeit verhelfen, in dem du ihm einen Stern gibst.
+Danke!
+You can make the project more visible by starring it.
+Thank you!